jimxzai/connect-googleassistant/README.md

-# connect-googleassistant
+#How to connect to google assistant for NLP and automated Action

-# Please use Python 3.6 or lower to connect, we have verified the 3.7 will not work;
+#### Please use Python 3.6 or lower to connect, we have verified the 3.7 will not work;

 ## for windows platform please following the instruction
 project-aiy-voice-224701.txt